EdisonPhoon/Assignment-2-Practice/Laravel_Logbook.md

 *Fun Text Section*

-[^a]: It means "Good luck to your code!"
+[^1]: It means "Good luck to your code!"

-[^b]: It means that the developer's local device had multiple problems throughout session
+[^2]: It means that the developer's local device had multiple problems throughout session

-[^c]: It means to use common sense through the process due to self-explanatory instructions
+[^3]: It means to use common sense through the process due to self-explanatory instructions

-[^d]: It means that logbook had to be re-written entirely due to restarting from square one
+[^4]: It means that logbook had to be re-written entirely due to restarting from square one

 *Normal Footnote Section*

-[^2]: (Currently this is unused)
+[^5]: (Currently this is unused)

-[^3]: (Currently this is unused)
+[^6]: (Currently this is unused)

 [^7]: Former instruction to initiating a connection between Laravel Herd to TablePlus.
 But the Machine Spirit's unrest caused multiple problems before it was resolved